dstroot/my-hugo-blog/content/post/2018-10-10-the-polygon-of-enterprise-despair.md

 So to ‘simplify’ things large enterprises often create a set of rules that cover all the regulations that may ever apply to their business across all jurisdictions.
 Those rules are generally the strictest you can imagine.
 Added to that, those rules are curated by the legal/compliance organization and develop a life and culture of their own within the organization **independent of the regulator** - such that they can’t easily be brought into question.

 These rules become huge inhibitors of change.
-Regulators embrace paradigms are rooted in the experiences of software built in previous decades - because that is what worked back then.
+Regulators embrace paradigms that are rooted in the experiences of software built in previous decades - because that is what worked back then.
 And if you want to change that, it will itself likely take years and agreement from multiple parties who are unlikely to want to risk losing their job.
 So you can end up in a situation where you are forced to work in a way prescribed years ago by your internal legal and compliance team, which are in turn based on interpretations of regulations which were written years before.
-All based on software development processes that were created years before that!
+All based on software development processes that were in vogue years before that!

 Obviously, this slows things down further and makes change quite difficult.
 Want to bring development and operations closer together and form a "devops" team?
 Well that's not how we did it 25 years ago!
+Therefore it's not recognized as best practice by the regulators and would definitely be frowned upon.

 ### 8. Procurement